-doubt whether the nuclear "arms race" was nearly as dangerous as the more dovish analysts seemed to think.
-To be sure, they recognized that each side, in working out its own military policy, had to take into account what the other side was doing, and in that sense a certain "action-reaction mechanism" clearly did exist.
-But writers who spoke about the dangers of the "arms race" claimed not just that each side was, to a certain extent, reacting to what the other side was doing, but also that the weapons competition had a life of its own, that it went well beyond what was warranted by whatever political differences still existed, and that it could on its own generate such serious tensions (as each side mistakenly read aggressive intent into what its opponent was doing) that it might well lead to war.
-The hardliners did not see things that way at all.
-The weapons competition, in their view, had to be seen in political context; it was not nearly as irrational, as self-propelled, or as dangerous as the dovish school seemed to think.
-Indeed, the very term "arms race" did not sit well with the hardline analysts.
-It implied a finish line that each side was trying desperately to reach in order to "win."
-But that, in the hardliners' view, gave a highly misleading impression of what was actually going on.
-As Wohlstetter noted, the United States and the Soviet Union were obviously "rivals," but there was "no race."27
+The conservatives' views on arms control were of course rather different.
+They did not really have a theory of their own about why efforts in this area were important.
+Their views took shape essentially in reaction to what the more convinced proponents of arms control were saying.
+They tended, first of all, to doubt whether the nuclear "arms race" was nearly as dangerous as the more dovish analysts seemed to think.
+To be sure, they recognized that in working out its own military policy each side had to take account of what the other side was doing, and that in that sense a certain "action-reaction mechanism" clearly did exist.
+But the writers who spoke about the dangers of the "arms race" claimed not just that each side was, to a certain extent, reacting to what the other side was doing, but that the weapons competition had a life of its own, that it went well beyond what was warranted by whatever political differences still existed, and that it could on its own generate such serious tensions (as each side mistakenly read aggressive intent into what its opponent was doing) that it might well lead to war.
+The conservatives, however, did not see things that way at all.
+The weapons competition in their view had to be seen in political context; it was not nearly as irrational, as self-propelled, or as dangerous as the more dovish school seemed to think.
+Indeed, the very term "arms race" did not sit well with the conservative analysts.
+It suggested that there was a finish line and that each side was trying desperately to win; but in their view that gave a very misleading impression of what was actually going on.
+As Wohlstetter put it,

-But if the hardliners did not believe that the "arms race" as such was a serious problem, this did not mean they saw no point to arms control.
-They were deeply concerned about the vulnerability of U.S. strategic forces.
-This was a prominent theme in their writings on the nuclear issue from the 1950s on, and they recognized that the two major powers could agree in principle on measures that would ensure the survivability of both sides' deterrents.
-If the Soviet Union were to accept measures that would make the U.S. force more secure, then the United States, for its part, would have to take steps to insure the survivability of the Soviet force.
-That situation could be accepted not because it was ideal-most of the hardliners would have preferred a world in which the United States had both a first-strike and a second-strike capability-but because, given current political and technological realities, a secure U.S. retaliatory force was the best they could hope for.
-Sometimes they went further
+But if the conservatives did not believe that the "arms race" as such was a serious problem, that did not quite mean that they felt there was no real point to arms control.
+They were very concerned with the vulnerability of America's strategic forces.
+This was a prominent theme in their writings on the nuclear issue from the 1950s on.
+And they recognized that the two major powers could agree in principle on measures that would ensure the survivability of